-CCR section number: Cal.
-Code Regs., Tit.
-14, Sec.
-15301 Existing Facilities.
-Class 1 consists of the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment, or topographical features, involving negligible or no expansion of existing or former use.
-This project involves installation of electric vehicle supply equipment (EVSE) at existing sites with paved driveways, garages, or combination.
-Therefore, the project falls within Section 15301 and will not have a significant effect on the environment.
+Cal.
+Code Regs., tit.
+14, sec.
+15301 provides that projects which consist of the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment, or topographical features, and which involve negligible or no expansion of existing or former use, are categorically exempt from the provisions of the California Environmental Quality Act (CEQA).
+The proposed project will develop charger management software and bidirectional chargers.
+The proposed project will also install bidirectional chargers at approximately 900 existing single family and small multi-family residences (four or fewer dwelling units) in California.
+The bidirectional charger to be installed has a footprint of approximately 2.5 square feet and is similar in size to a microwave.
+Charger installation may involve minor electrical work, such as routing new conduit and wire, and possible trenching.
+The project will involve no modification to building structures.
+For these reasons, the project falls within section 15301 and will not have a significant effect on the environment.